Basic Types

 Boolean type

-Boolean values true
+Boolean values true and false are of

-, which is the required type for conditions used
+type bool, which is the required type for conditions used

-statements or in pre- and post-conditions among others.
+in if statements or in pre- and post-conditions among others.

 Note that bool is fully implemented as a choice type of two unit

-types TRUE
+types TRUE and FALSE.

 Character types